 People with conditions such as autism, anxiety, depression, trauma, eating disorders, obesity, toilet training difficulties, sensory processing disorder, and behavioral challenges often times have poorly functioning interoceptive systems.

-Good interoceptive awareness also means having the ability to read facial expressions and body language to interpret the emotions of others.
+Someone with good interoceptive awareness can read facial expressions and body language to interpret the emotions of others.

-Kelly used an example of a parent feeling the pain and emotion of their child being injured.
-This made such sense because I remember when I used to take my children to get their shots; it was almost as if I could feel the pain right along with them.
-Someone with a poorly functioning interoceptive system has trouble with this.
+Kelly used the example of a parent feeling the pain and emotion of an injured child.
+The analogy made such sense because I remember taking my older children to get immunizations; it was almost as if I could feel the pain right along with them.
+For a person with poor interoceptive awareness, this type of empathy is challenging.

 I see this in my son.
-He doesn’t seem to be able to detect, for example, the emotion of anger in someone.
-No amount of body language or facial expression or raising of the voice works.
-It’s funny because if I get upset with him, he just looks at me and says, “Mommy, you’re happy,” when it should be clear that I am not.
-He knows that happy is a good thing, and that is what he wants to see in me, but he’s not really grasping how I am feeling at that moment.
+He doesn’t seem to detect, for example, the emotion of anger in another person.
+Despite exaggerated body language, facial expression, or raising of the voice.
+It can be humorous because if I get angry, he looks at me and says, “Mommy, you’re happy.”
+He knows happy is good, and that is what he wants to see in me, but he’s clearly not grasping how I am feeling at that moment.